"If your daddy knew exactly how stupid you were, he'd trade you in for a pet monkey."

 You're hooked, I know it.
 You want to know which of the wonderful Seagal flicks to own.
 I'll help you out.

 "I'm gonna take you to the bank, Senator Trent.
 To the blood bank!"
 This action-packed line is said by Mason Storm, Seagal's role in Hard to Kill.
-In this movie, not only does Seagal get put into a coma for 7 years in a painfully cliché plot, but he also throws around verbal barbs like that one.
-That's how you know Steven's really tough - He crushes their confidence with a verbal brick before beating them to death with baseball bats.
+In this movie, not only is Seagal put into a coma for 7 years in a painfully cliché plot, but he also throws around verbal barbs like that one.
+That's how you know Steven's really tough - He crushes their confidence with a verbal brick before beating them to death with a very literal baseball bat.

 Then there's Seagal's worst movie ever, The Patriot.
 The 1999 flick was so bad and insignificant that not only did Mel Gibson do his infamous movie by the same name less than a year later, but it was never seen by theater audiences.
 From what I hear, the movie's about Seagal as a former CIA immunologist, who helps fight a plague.
 Street punks weren't enough; to show his true badness they had to put him up against the most deadly virus known to man.
 And about halfway through the movie, Steven begins fighting the Nazis, killing the fuehrer with a wine glass in the award-losing climax.